BORDERLINE THEATRE: 1974 – PRESENT

 All of our subsequent productions have garnered critical acclaim, many of which gave playwright DC Jackson a platform to emerge and entertain us all in his hilarious Stewarton Trilogy of the CATS Award winning The Wall, The Ducky and The Chooky Brae.
 Kenny Miller directed the conclusion to our Ayrshire small-town rites-of-passage smash hit and Sally Reid completed a trio of terrific performances.
 Jackson’s subsequent play My Romantic History, winner of a Fringe First Award, gave us our tour in 2011.
 Jemima Levick returned to us after The Ducky to direct this brand new, updated production that and reunited us with our figurative son for our fourth successive success together.

 The loss of our contemporary powerhouses such as Wildcat, 7:84, Communicado and Theatre Babel has been tough accept and adjust to.
 At the time, we thought that the move would “create a wasteland outside the main cities in diversity of drama provision”.
 However, the magnificent tradition of Scottish touring theatre lives on in their absence.
 Through recent adversity and ever changing funding structures, Borderline have continued to and will continue to produce innovative and exceptional touring theatre to communities across Scotland.
-Now based at the Gaiety Theatre in Ayr, we’re grateful for the vital support they provide to help develop and tour our work.
+Now based at the Gaiety Theatre in Ayr, we are grateful for the vital support that they provide to help develop and tour our work.
 Against all odds and expectations, we have risen from the ashes like a phoenix – a slimmer phoenix, but a phoenix nonetheless.

 Here is our legendary long time producer Eddie Jackson, a man who likes to brag about bringing Miles Davis and Duke Ellington to the Apollo, on what motivates us to continue producing work in this wonderful and rewarding industry.